Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 Share

-Growth doesn’t always mean staying, sometimes it means surrendering.
+Growth doesn’t always mean staying; sometimes it means surrendering.
 Let’s be honest, letting go hurts.
-Especially when it’s something you still care deeply for.
-A relationship that once felt like home, a coping mechanism that got you through your darkest days, or even a version of yourself that used to feel safe.
+Especially when it’s something you still care for deeply:

 The Truth About Letting Go of What You Still Love

-Many think letting go means forgetting, cutting off, or rejecting the past.
-But real letting go is softer than that.
+But real letting go is gentler than that.
 It’s saying:

-"Thank you for what you gave me.
+“Thank you for what you gave me.
 I love you.
-And now, I need to choose what aligns with who I’m becoming."
+And now, I must choose what aligns with who I’m becoming.”

 -